MIT-SPARK/Kimera-VIO/docs/gflags_parameters.md

     * distance_tolerance_polygon_plane_association (Tolerance for a polygon
       vertices to be considered close to a plane.) type: double
       default: 0.10000000000000001
-    * do_double_association (Do double plane association of backend plane with multiple segmented planes.
-Otherwise search for another possible backend plane for the segmented plane.) type: bool default: true
+    * do_double_association (Do double plane association of Backend plane with multiple segmented planes.
+Otherwise search for another possible Backend plane for the segmented plane.) type: bool default: true
     * hist_2d_distance_bins (.) type: int32 default: 40
     * hist_2d_distance_range_max (.) type: double default: 6